Mental health is an important topic for God's people and is especially timely as we consider all that has happened in the last few years.

 During this same time, a changing job market (for some, unemployment), social and political unrest, and inflation have become our daily companions.
+Stories of war in Ukraine, migration of war refugees, trouble at the border, and natural disasters, dominate the headlines.
 Every day—indeed, every minute, on our digital devices—we hear of more trials, tribulations, and tragedies.

 Is it any wonder fear and anxiety are on the rise?
-According to a study recently released by Mental Health America, numbers of people “seeking help for anxiety has skyrocketed,” and the percentage of those presenting with moderate to severe symptoms “increased throughout 2020 and remains higher than rates prior to COVID-19.”
+According to a study recently released by Mental Health America, numbers of people “seeking help for anxiety has skyrocketed.”
+The percentage of those presenting with moderate to severe symptoms has increased steadily the past two and a half years and remains higher than rates prior to 2020.”
 A Henry J Kaiser Family Foundation (KFF) study found that as many as 40 million adults (18.1% of the population) report experiencing the most common mental health challenge in our society—anxiety.

 The Bible has a lot to say about how we think and the impact our thoughts have on our emotions.
-LWF’s founder, Pastor Adrian Rogers, addressed mental health topics frequently in his sermons.
-The excerpts included below are in no way intended to discourage those who are struggling with fear and anxiety from seeking professional Christian counseling.
+LWF’s founder, Pastor Adrian Rogers, addressed mental health topics frequently in his sermons, providing a biblical response.
+The excerpts included below are in no way intended to discourage those who are struggling with fear and anxiety from seeking professional Christian counseling or medical help.
 But these timely words might just bring you or those you love needed encouragement during this season of uncertainty.

 Pastor Rogers said our first response to fear should always be to turn to Scripture: “If you’re a fearful saint in these desperate days in which we live, get a bulldog grip on the Word of God because you’re going to need it.”—Pastor Adrian Rogers

-We’ll start with the elephant in the room during a pandemic—fear of death.
+We’ll start with the elephant in the room—fear of death.
 Here’s what the Bible says:

 "Inasmuch then as the children have partaken of flesh and blood, He Himself likewise shared in the same, that through death He might destroy him who had the power of death, that is, the devil, and release those who through fear of death were all their lifetime subject to bondage."
 (Hebrews 2:14-15)